mw-hrastega/Travis-Doc/README.md

 ## Run Custom MATLAB Commands

-To run MATLAB scripts, functions, and statements in your pipeline, use the [`matlab`](https://www.mathworks.com/help/matlab/ref/matlablinux.html) command with the `-batch` option. `matlab -batch` starts MATLAB non-interactively and runs the specified script, function, or statement.
+You can specify the `script` key in your `.travis.yml` to build on the functionality provided by`language: matlab`.
+To run custom MATLAB commands in your pipeline, use the [`matlab`](https://www.mathworks.com/help/matlab/ref/matlablinux.html) command with the `-batch` option. `matlab -batch` starts MATLAB non-interactively and runs the specified script, function, or statement.
 For example, call the `disp` function as part of your pipeline.

 ```YAML
 language: matlab